code4sac/sacramento-campaign-finance/documentation/Code_style.md

 -   Semi-colons at the end of Javascript statements.
 -   4 space width tabs.
 -   Spaces around Javascript objects and imports.
 -   Single quotes over double quotes.
+-   Javascript imports divided into sections, with a new line speperating each.
+-   Multiple CSS selectors on new lines.
--
+-   Newline between CSS rules.

 ### Structuring Svelte files